- The HPV vaccine does NOT cure an existing HPV infection.

 The vaccine is considered safe by FDA standards.
 It does not contain mercury or thimerosal.

 The vaccine is effective for at least 8 years, but is likely effective even longer.
-It is currently unknown, but it’s possible that at some point in the future a booster will be recommended.
+It is currently unknown, but it’s possible that at some point in the future a booster may be recommended.

 Does insurance cover the HPV vaccine?